mirage/mirage-www/tmpl/blog/introducing-solo5.md

 that Solo5 can be a useful base for others; even if only at this point to run some Mirage applications on KVM/QEMU!

-### Solo5: Building a Unikernel Base From Scratch
+### Solo5: Building a Unikernel Base from Scratch

 At a high level, there are roughly 3 parts to building a unikernel base that runs on KVM/QEMU and supports Mirage:

-* **Typical kernel hardware initialization.** The kernel must know how to loading things into memory at the desired locations, and prepare the processor to operate in the correct mode (e.g., 64-bit).
+* **Typical kernel hardware initialization.** The kernel must know how to load things into memory at the desired locations and prepare the processor to operate in the correct mode (e.g., 64-bit).
 Unlike typical kernels, most setup is one-time and simplified.
 The kernel must set up a memory map, stack, interrupt vectors, and provide